collectd/collectd/docs/BUILD.dpdkstats.md

         ls /usr/lib | grep dpdk

- *  Bind the interfaces to use with dpdkstat to DPDK:
+ *  Bind the interfaces to use with dpdkstats to DPDK:

     DPDK devices can be setup with either the VFIO (for DPDK 1.7+) or UIO modules.